KAPALUA, Hawaii (AP) – Ian Poulter has been punished for breaking the PGA Tour's policy of spending two weeks in Hawaii to start the new year.

 "We had a good time," said Poulter.
-"I played nine holes with each group, we had a bite to eat, and some of the guys wanted to see the car museum and my homage to the Ryder Cup office, I crossed them."
+"I played nine holes with each group, we had a bite to eat and some of the guys wanted to see the car museum and my homage to the Ryder Cup office.
+I went through them. & # 39; & # 39;

-He built this "museum" as part of a guest house so that it could be used for business entertainment and charity activities, which was helpful.
+He built this "museum" as part of a guest house so that it could serve as a place for business entertainment and charity activities, which was useful.

 Poulter says some of the guests were pure "petro-heads" who can not get tired of cars.
 They all love golf and his office is entirely dedicated to golf, mainly the Ryder Cup.